MullinsLab/ISDB/doc/GFF-per-gene-exports.md

+---
-% Using the per-gene GFF exports
+title: Using the per-gene GFF exports
+topic: About data analysis
+order: 3
+...

 A gene-specific annotation file is produced for every gene which overlaps with an integration site in the database.
 The file format is [GFF3][] ("generic